Ramp Up Your Budget Plan Today Before The New Year Begins

 It’s up to you how you do it as I mentioned above.

-My plan is to create a projected expenses spreadsheet to track the expenses all year-long.
+I plan to create a projected expenses spreadsheet to track the expenses all year-long.

-Without one, you need to do it manually which we currently do in order to make sure we don’t overspend what we haven’t saved or will save over the course of the year.
+Without one, you need to do it manually which we currently do to make sure we don’t overspend what we haven’t saved or will save over the course of the year.

 It’s a fairly easy process and becomes a lifestyle change for your finances but the most important part is that the money is available and saved, which means potentially less stress.